kalisio/feathers-import-export/README.md

 > `feathers-import-export` provides convenient methods to import/export to/from FeathersJS services.

+`feathers-import-export` has been specially designed to process large volumes of data and to overcome data transfer problems during import and export, it relies on the capabilities of the S3 API.
+Thus the use is based on the use of a store which offers an **S3 compatible API**.

+> NOTE
+>
+> To deals with the objects in the stores, `feathers-import-export` relies on the [feathers-s3](https://github.com/kalisio/feathers-s3) library.

 ## Principle

 The following sections illustrate the different process implemented by `feathers-import-export`: